vmprof/vmprof-python/docs/vmprof.rst

 * ``--web-auth`` - auth token for user name support in the server.

-* ``-p period`` - float that gives you how often the profiling happens (the max is about 300 Hz, rather don't touch it).
+* ``-p period`` - seconds between profile runs, sets the profiling frequency.
+  The value must be between 1e-6 and 1.0, and should not result in a round number when converted to Hz to avoid aliasing problems.
+Default is 0.00099 which results in ~1kHz.

 * ``-n`` - enable all C frames, only useful if you have a debug build of PyPy or CPython.